-Course participants, who are prospective global managers aiming for success at overseas Group companies, acquire the MBA-based practical knowledge and presentation skills necessary for business execution.
+The training is for prospective global managers aiming for success at overseas Group companies, acquire the MBA-based practical knowledge and presentation skills necessary for business execution.

-The program, in which all meetings and discussions are held in English, provides instruction in a number of areas over a five-day period.
+The program, offered in partnership with the International University of Japan in Minami Uonuma, Niigata, gathers students from about 70 countries and regions to nurture talent fit for the global stage.
+Through five days of lectures and discussions, all in English, participants learn important content.
 A special feature of this demanding and intensive training is interaction with the overseas students who participate in meetings as facilitators, which not only imparts knowledge but also offers contact with a range of differing values.